carolinau/docs/docs/content-updates.md

 There are two ways that content on all of the sites are managed.
 The first is via templated content types.
 These include:
 - Faculty/Staff
 - Programs
-- Standard Pages (piedmontu.edu only)
+- Standard Pages (carolinau.edu only)

 The second method is via Paragraphs.
 Paragraphs are used primarily on:
 - Basic Pages